KorkinLab/alt-in-tool/README.md

 #### DOCKER INTERFACE

-The ONLY file you would need to run Docker image is **altin_docker.py**.
+The ONLY script file you would need to run Docker image is **altin_docker.py**.
-The prerequisite is existing Docker installation, the image would be downloaded automatically.
+The prerequisite is existing Docker installation (the image would be downloaded automatically), and example data files.
 You would be able to run example just by executing the following commands:

  > python3 altin_docker.py -i test/interactors.tsv -o res.txt -f test/diabetes_ensembl_protein.fa test/string_protein.fa